 401(k) plans are a great perk for a company’s employees and a much needed one.
-They give tax breaks to the employer and allow that employer, along with his employees, the opportunity to save for retirement on a pre-tax basis.
+They give tax breaks to the employer and allow that employer, along with their employees, the opportunity to save for retirement on a pre-tax basis.
 It’s a win-win for all.

 Background